-We will send you a Letter of Agreement providing you with an offer.
-You accept the offer by signing and returning the Letter of Agreement to us by the date stipulated in the Letter of Agreement.
-The agreement is not considered to be executed until both you and the Commonwealth have signed the agreement.
+We may send you a Letter of Agreement and the corresponding grant conditions providing you with an offer.
+You accept the offer by signing and returning the Letter of Agreement to us within 15 business days from the date of a written offer (as stipulated in the grant agreement).
+The grant agreement is not considered to be executed until both you and the Commonwealth have signed the grant agreement.